manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

 Accessing files through a directory
 ----------------------------------------

-After having gained access to a directory via the *Dir* API, there is also the ability to access its files as individual *File* instances through certain methods which are part of the *Dir* API.
+After having gained access to a directory, you may also access its files as individual *File* instances through certain methods which are part of the *Dir* API.
 These methods are the following:

 * ``get_file(file_path: str) -> File``
 * ``get_files(recursively: bool, show_abs_path: bool) -> dict[str, File]``